 Drop Off Your Bags and Hit the Town

-Welcome!
+Hey there.
 We’re happy to have you with us.

 If it’s your first time visiting, we hope you’ll be staying for a while because there’s so much to see and do that you might just need a second vacation.

 You probably won’t be able to do it all, but that definitely isn’t a reason not to try.

 To help out, we’ve condensed it down to the essentials.
 To the icons that help define who Seattle is, and what sets it apart.